alan-turing-institute/grace/README.md

 Our repository contains a graphical user interface (GUI) which allows the user to manually annotate the regions of interests (motifs) in their cryo-EM data.

-To test the annotator, make sure you've [installed](#installation) the repository & navigate to:
+To test the annotator, make sure you've [installed](#installation) the repository using the annotation environment & navigate to:

 ```sh
 python examples/show_data.py